Andres0945/sakila-sql-case-study/README.md

 🎯 Project Overview

 This project analyzes the Sakila DVD Rental Database, a sample database simulating a movie rental business.
 The goal is to practice SQL while answering key business questions that would help managers make data-driven decisions.
+It also includes a Power BI project where the SQL database was loaded, cleaned, and enhanced with new measures and calculated columns.
+This allowed us to build proper visualizations that provide a clearer and more insightful view of the key business questions under analysis.

 The analysis includes: